-- (a) An honoured guest shall be invited to officiate as Lady Paramount/Gentlemen Patron each event. - (b) The judges shall be appointed by the National Judges sub-Committee, after consultation with the chair of the specialist sub-Committee (Field, Junior, Target etc). - (c) Archery GB's Championship Titles and the Challenge Trophies are open only to British Nationals of the United Kingdom.
+- (a) An honoured guest shall be invited to officiate as Lady Paramount/Gentlemen Patron each event. - (b) The judges shall be appointed by the Archery GB Competition & Events Team in consultation with the Judges Working Group. - (c) Archery GB's Championship Titles and the Challenge Trophies are open only to British Nationals of the United Kingdom.
 Unless the winner is permanently resident in the United Kingdom, the trophy shall remain in the custody of Archery GB.
-Any question as to the residence of the winner shall be decided by the Archery GB Operations Committee. - (d) An archer shall be eligible to shoot in a particular region and/or county in accordance with the Laws. - (e) At events where team trophies may be retained by archers, the archer making the highest score in a winning team shall be entitled to hold the Trophy until the next event
+Any question as to the residence of the winner shall be decided by Archery GB's Membership Services. - (d) An archer shall be eligible to shoot in a particular region and/or county in accordance with the Laws. - (e) At events where team trophies may be retained by archers, the archer making the highest score in a winning team shall be entitled to hold the Trophy until the next event